Map Network Interfaces to VM Network Interfaces

 Configure the router interfaces on the cloned VM accordingly.

-The router configuration on the cloned VM should match the configuration of the original VM.
+The router configuration on the cloned VM should match that of the original VM.